nlp-tlp/gqvis/README.md

     import gqvis

-There are two ways to use this class, detailed below.
+There are two ways to use this package, detailed below.

 ### Visualising the result of a Neo4j Cypher query